YINI-lang/YINI-spec/YINI-Specification.md

 ```

 ## 10. Number Literals
-Number can be an integer or a real number with `.` similar as a number in JavaScript.
+Numbers can be integers or real numbers with `.` similar as a number in JavaScript.
 It can include a sign - or +.
 Can be of exponent form, 'e' or 'E' sign digits, where:
 -sign is either +, -, or blank
 - digits is any number 0 or larger